Aleix Alcaraz

 Aleix Alcaraz Roig (born 26 June 1990) is a Spanish former professional racing driver.

 Career

 Karting

-Prior to the start of his racing career, Alcaraz enjoyed a long and illustrious karting career which began in the year 2000, when he won the Spanish District Championship Catalonia title.
-He followed that up a year later with victory in the Copa Campeones Trophy Cadet class.
-He raced primarily in his homeland until 2004, when he began to take part in various European karting championships such as the European Championship ICA Junior, Andrea Margutti Trophy ICA Junior and Italian Open Masters ICA Junior categories.
+Before beginning his racing career, Alcaraz had a successful karting career that started in 2000, when he won the Spanish District Championship Catalonia title.
+A year later, he won the Copa Campeones Trophy in the Cadet class.
+He raced mainly in Spain until 2004, when he began competing in various European karting championships, including the European Championship ICA Junior, Andrea Margutti Trophy ICA Junior, and Italian Open Masters ICA Junior categories.

 2005 saw Alcaraz claim the Spanish Championship ICA Junior title, beating countryman Roberto Merhi by four points, and finish third in the Andrea Margutti Trophy ICA Junior class, behind Merhi and Charles Pic.
 His final year of karting in 2006 saw Alcaraz claim fifth place in the World Cup ICA class.

 Formula Three

 In October 2006, Alcaraz stepped up to single-seaters, racing in the penultimate round of the Spanish Formula Three Championship season in Jerez, where he finished the two races in 16th and 15th places respectively.